Updated on April 3, 2023

-So let’s start with the common counter question, then break things down to examine all of the facts.
+So let’s start with the most important counter question to that of fleas in hair.
+Then we’ll break things down to examine all of the facts.

 Note: For those who always skip to the last page in mystery novels, the answer is: yes, fleas can live in human hair, but not for long with one exception.